 Spicy Lasagna with Sausage Meatballs ~ this hearty meal is secretly light and delicate thanks to the fresh sheets of pasta I used in place of regular lasagna noodles.

-- 1 lb spicy Italian sausage (I used turkey)
+- 1 lb spicy Italian sausage, I used ground turkey sausage

 - 2 cups ricotta cheese